coder/coder/docs/README.md

   sudo service coder restart
   ```

-> Use `coder start --help` to get a complete list of flags and environment
+> Use `coder --help` to get a complete list of flags and environment
 variables.

 ## Creating your first template and workspace